Bali, Java, Sulawesi... Which island to choose in Indonesia?

 ⚠️ Mass tourism in many areas

-⚠️ Prices rise quickly in trendy spots
+⚠️ Prices can rise quickly in trendy spots

 Perfect for